vuxcode/pr1-project-VioletaJan/bug-list.md

 6. How to organize the answers for the inputs?+
 7. How to manage all the possibilities? +
 8. Timer doesnt work.
 It works, but not as expected.
-9. Restart the game if finished.
+9. Restart the game if finished. +
-10. Background image is not full screen.
+10. Background image is not full screen.+
-11. How to return after playing to the firs question.
+11. How to return after playing to the firs question.+